bruceravel/demeter/documentation/DPG/highlevel/dispose.rst

 tested.
 However, if you suspect that reprocessing is damaging the commands sent to :demeter:`ifeffit`, use one of those disposal channels to see the text that is actually being sent.

+.. note:: :demeter:`larch` does not use reprocessed commands.
+When :demeter:`larch` is the backend, the reprocessing step is skipped.